Kadeksohapi/My-Portofolio/README.md

-# My-Portofolio
+# About
-This is my simple or basic portofolio website code source
+This is my simple or basic portofolio website code source.
+Such as things about me, my education, skills, and hobbies, also my contact.

-# How to run the project